 Free tuition for an Outlier course of your choice

 The University of Pittsburgh and Outlier created The Frontline Workers Scholarship to support workers on the frontlines of the COVID-19 pandemic in their academic journey.
-The program will award a free, for-credit online college course to each recipient, a donation equivalent to $3.8 million total in University of Pittsburgh credits.
+The program will award a free, for-credit online college course to each recipient, equivalent to $3.8 million total in University of Pittsburgh credits.

 The first 1,000 eligible applicants will have the opportunity to take an Outlier course of their choice for free.
-The University of Pittsburgh at Johnstown will grant three transferable credits to those who successfully complete the course.
+The University of Pittsburgh will grant three transferable credits to those who successfully complete the course.

 About the Scholarship